Home > Insurance Blog > Getting the details right at move out

 Your policyholders have been living in temporary housing for a few months while contractors make repairs on their home.
 It’s been a trying time for them because property loss is always stressful.
-A policyholder’s last impression of the claims process is being formed when they’re moving out of temporary accommodations and back into their refurbished home.
+A policyholder’s last impression of the claims process is being formed when they’re moving out of Sedgwick’s temporary housing division and back into their refurbished home.
 Handling the move-out process can be tricky because there are many moving parts.
 Furniture pickups, cleanings, and key returns need to happen exactly on schedule to avoid additional fees.
-This is why Temporary Accommodations has a dedicated move-out team to provide support to adjusters, landlords, and policyholders during this process.
+This is why Sedgwick’s temporary housing division has a dedicated move-out team to provide support to adjusters, landlords, and policyholders during this process.
 Our Housing Support Specialists are trained to guide policyholders through the move-out process with organization and care.
 Providing perfectly-timed notifications when notice to vacate is approaching gives policyholders and adjusters the needed time to determine if lease extensions will be necessary before landlords begin looking for new tenants.
 Our team is also trained to negotiate extension terms with landlords to prevent going over a policyholder’s loss of use budget.
 Getting the move out perfect takes practice, but you can trust TA to get it right every time.

 Most apartments and vacation rentals will supply you with a move-in/move-out checklist.
 This is often the same checklist managers use when inspecting a unit post-move-out.
 Walk through your new home before moving furniture in and look for any damage to the interior and exterior.
 Take pictures with your smartphone and save them in a specific album on your phone so they’re easy to find.
 It’s a good idea to make note of any preexisting damages and report them to the landlord.